iamalreadynoob/wolta/README.md

 Wolta is designed for making simplify the frequently used processes which includes Pandas, Numpy and Scikit-Learn in Machine Learning.
 <br><br>
-Currently there are four modules inside the library, which are 'data_tools', 'model_tools', 'progressive_tools' and 'feature_tools'
+Currently there are four modules inside the library, which are 'data_tools', 'model_tools', 'progressive_tools', 'feature_tools' and 'visual_tools'

 ## Installation